-Your treatment team may recommend that you bring several items to the hospital including:
+In addition to a list of your medications, your treatment team may ask that you bring several other items to the hospital, including:

 - Eyeglasses, hearing aids or dentures

-- Personal care items, such as a brush, comb, shaving equipment and toothbrush
+- Personal care items, such as a toothbrush, a hairbrush or comb, and shaving equipment

-- Loose-fitting, comfortable clothing
+- Loosefitting, comfortable clothing

 - Items that may help you relax, such as portable music players or books